-As per Annex XIII (1s) of the Battery Regulation, the labelling requirements of Articles 13(3) and 13(4), as introduced below, have to be accessible to the public via the battery passport.
 In addition, a "conspicuous, clearly legible and indelible label indicating the carbon footprint of the battery" as well as the carbon footprint performance class is required to be attached to the battery.
 This information shall be accessible via the battery passport (Article 7(2)) (see chapter 6.3.1).
-For the specific case of batteries having been subject to preparing for re-use or repurpose, repurposing, or remanufacturing, these "shall be marked with new labels or markings" (Article 13(6b)).
-This, however, does not hold true for the carbon footprint label as the carbon footprint instruments do not apply to batteries that have already been placed on the market before being subject to preparing for re-use or repurpose, repurposing, or remanufacturing.
-In addition, producers or producer responsibility organisations shall make available to end-users and distributors the meaning of labels and symbols, also via the battery passport (Article 60) (see chapter 6.2.3).
+For the specific case of batteries having been subject to preparation for re-use or repurposing, repurposing, or remanufacturing, these "shall bear new labels or shall be marked with markings" (Article 13(9)).
+This, however, does not hold true for the carbon footprint label as the carbon footprint instruments do not apply to batteries that have already been placed on the market before being subject to preparation for re-use or repurposing, repurposing, or remanufacturing.
+In addition, producers or producer responsibility organisations shall make available to end-users and distributors the meaning of labels and symbols, also via the battery passport (Article 74) (see chapter 6.2.3).